A UserZoom competitive UX measurement report

 UserZoom's approach to competitive UX measurement is unique because:

-Now let's reveal the US and UK online grocers that we'll be evaluating...
+Now let's reveal the US and UK online grocers we'll evaluate.

-The pandemic put online grocery retailers under huge and unexpected pressure as consumers shifted their entire spend online.
+The pandemic put online grocery retailers under huge and unexpected pressure as consumers shifted their spending online.

 How can you ensure your digital experience meets new consumer demands?

-To truly measure our 12 online grocery competitors in an analytically rigorous manner, we use QXscore.
+To truly measure our 12 online grocery competitors analytically rigorously, we use QXscore.

-QXscore is a single holistic score that combines behavioral and attitudinal data, plotted on a 100-point index.
-This meaningful, easily understood standard for measuring user experience identifies tactical areas to improve UX health and can be used to track progress over time, relative to competitors, or across multiple lines of business, digital properties and products.
+QXscore is a holistic score combining behavioral and attitudinal data, plotted on a 100-point index.
+This meaningful, easily understood standard for measuring user experience identifies tactical areas to improve UX health.
+It can be used to track progress over time, relative to competitors, or across multiple lines of business, digital properties, and products.

 Both sites also offer a great experience when browsing through categories and searching for specific products.
 This is a key victory because 'search' was ranked the most important feature by consumers in both regions.

-Using QXscore, this is how the global competitors stacked up against each other.
+Using QXscore, this is how the global competitors are stacked up against each other.

 It’s encouraging to see all sites classified as 'good experiences' with only three of our competing brands on the lower end of 'good' bordering on 'average' experience.